hackforla/website/CONTRIBUTING.md

 Before creating a copy to your local machine, you must have Git installed.
 You can find instructions for installing Git for your operating system [**here**](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-The following steps will clone (create) a local copy of the repository on your computer.
+The following steps will clone (create) a local copy of the forked repository on your computer.

 #### **1.4.a Clone repo (1): Create  `hackforla` folder**